-Getting the Best Battery-Powered Lawn Mower Means More than Voltage
+Getting the Best Cordless Lawnmower Means More than Voltage

-The first thing we noticed about all our battery-powered lawnmowers was the number of different voltages.
-36V, 40V, 56V, 80V, 120V batteries….How in the world are you supposed to pick the best battery-powered lawn mower with all those choices?
-We got our team together to look at the most important aspects of performance, features, and value to help you decide which models did the best, which could handle the biggest lawns, and which ones were simply a great value.
+The first thing we noticed about all our cordless lawnmowers was the number of different voltages.
+36V, 40V, 56V, 80V, 120V batteries….How in the world are you supposed to pick the best cordless lawnmower with all those choices?
+We got our team together to look at the most important aspects of performance, features, and value to help you decide which cordless models did the best, which could handle the biggest lawns, and which ones were simply a great value.

-We didn’t just compare our 17 battery-powered lawn mowers against each other, we also brought in 7 gas models.
-This lets us not only see how the battery-powered class does against itself but also understand how close these models compete against gas mowers.
-If that’s your interest, check out the gas lawn mower results here.
+We didn’t just compare our 17 cordless lawnmowers against each other, we also brought in 7 gas models.
+This let us not only see how the best cordless mowers did against their own class but also understand how close these models competed against gas mowers.
+If that’s your interest, check out the best gas lawn mower results.

 We’re going to give you the winners first, but we realize you may prioritize some aspects over others.
-Be sure to check out how we tested each category, where each battery-powered lawn mower finished in them, and their overall final rankings and scores.
+Be sure to check out how we tested each category, where each cordless lawnmower finished in them, and their overall final rankings and scores.
 You might even come to different conclusions than we did.

 Kobalt 80V Self-Propelled Lawn Mower (KMP6080-06)